serenity-is/docs/entities/entities_row.md

 # Entities (Row)

-Serenity entity system is a micro-orm, which is in love with SQL just like Dapper.
+Serenity entity system is a micro-orm that is in love with SQL just like Dapper.

 Unlike full blown ORMs like NHibernate / Entity Framework, Serenity provides minimum features required to map and query databases with intellisense, compile time checking and easy refactoring.